osxdoc/dt_preset/README.md

-# DrawThings Configuration Manager
+# DrawThings Presets Manager

-A tool for managing DrawThings configurations.
-With this tool, you can export, import, and delete configurations.
+A tool for managing DrawThings presets.
+With this tool, you can export, import, and delete presets.

 ## Installation